Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$

-We claim that $\Ak$ satisfies the assumptions of Theorem~\ref{thmHS}.
-Indeed, the existence of a strictly invariant multicone is known to imply that all the matrices in $\Ak$ are hyperbolic, hence the group generated by $\Ak$ is unbounded.
-Further, we assumed that not all attracting fixed points of $\Ak$ are the same, hence this group is totally irreducible.
+Note that $\Ak$ satisfies the assumptions of Theorem~\ref{thmHS}.
+Indeed, the existence of a strictly invariant multicone implies that all the matrices in $\Ak$ are hyperbolic, hence the group generated by $\Ak$ is unbounded, and we are now under the total irreducibility assumption.
 Thus the Furstenberg measure for $(\Ak^n,p^{(n)})$ is unique, and it coincides with $\eta^{(n)}$.
-Since $\Ak$ is Diophantine, we have that $\Ak^n$ is Diophantine as well.
-Now, by Theorem \ref{thmHS} and Lemma \ref{lem-Lyap} we have
+Since $\Ak$ is strongly Diophantine, we have that $\Ak^n$ is strongly Diophantine as well.
+Now, by Theorem \ref{thmHS} and (\ref{eq-Lyap}) we have

 We claim that there exists $C > 0$ such that